-A 200 meter high rocky cliff (twice the height of the White Cliffs of Dover) tells a tale of an ancient watery landscape.
+A 200-meter (700-foot) high rocky cliff (twice the height of the White Cliffs of Dover) tells a tale of an ancient watery landscape.
 These are sedimentary rocks, 3.7 billion years old, and were formed by rivers that were likely active for over 100,000 years of Martian history.
-In the last decades, thanks to an armada of orbiters, rovers and landers, scientists have already uncovered a great deal about Mars’ ancient past.
+In the last decades, thanks to an armada of orbiters, rovers, and landers, scientists have already uncovered a great deal about Mars’ ancient past.
 In particular, researchers have uncovered substantial evidence that the planet’s surface was once traversed by significant volumes of flowing water.
-Now Dr. Francesco Salese and Dr. William McMahon along with an international team composed by scientists from Italy, UK, France and The Netherlands examined high resolution (25cm/pixel) satellite data of the Hellas (Izola mensa) region to study the characteristics of the newly discovered sedimentary rocks.
+Now Dr. Francesco Salese and Dr. William McMahon along with an international team composed of scientists from Italy, UK, France, and The Netherlands examined high resolution (25cm/pixel) satellite data of the Hellas (Izola mensa) region to study the characteristics of the newly discovered sedimentary rocks.
 Their study adds a new piece to this extraterrestrial jigsaw puzzle, providing novel insight into just how much water occupied these ancient landscapes.

 Several meters deep

 Located in the Martian southern hemisphere, the Hellas impact crater has been of interest to planetary scientists for years.
-It’s one of the largest impact craters in the Solar System, with an altitude difference from crater rim to floor of over 9,000 m.
+It’s one of the largest impact craters in the Solar System, with an altitude difference from the crater rim to the floor of over 9,000 m (30,000 ft).
 Landforms preserved on the surface provide evidence of a network of ancient rivers, deltas and outflow channels, with mineral evidence suggesting the region once hosted an incredibly large lake.